ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-state/index.md

 ## Column Events

-Column Events will get raised when applying Column State as these events would normally get raised.
+Column Events will get raised when applying a Column State as these events would normally get raised.
 For example `columnPinned` event will get raised if applying the state results in a column getting pinned or unpinned.